 DAY 3 (B, L)

-After a leisurely breakfast and relaxing morning, we will drive eastwards from Granada through a fertile area of olive groves.
+After a leisurely breakfast and relaxing morning, we will head eastwards from Granada through a fertile area of olive groves.
 Our stop for lunch will be a fantastic restaurant in a hilltop town.

 Having enjoyed a delicious lunch, we will continue onto Ronda where we will check into our hotel for two nights.
 This Victorian building has been thoughtfully refurbished as a modern and stylish hotel, whilst maintaining its historic roots.
 A Toma favourite!

 In the evening we will walk together to see the town of Ronda illuminated at nighttime.
 The history will be saved until tomorrow, as we look forward to a walking tour with a local guide.